This advice applies to England. Change country

 If you are in arrears on a second mortgage or other secured loan, you should get advice from an experienced adviser, for example, at a citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

-Your mortgage lender should not start court action against you without following certain rules laid down by the Financial Conduct Authority (FCA).
+Your mortgage lender should not start court action against you without following the Mortgage Conduct of Business (MCOB) rules laid down by the Financial Conduct Authority (FCA).
 The rules say that your mortgage lender must treat you fairly and give you a reasonable chance to make arrangements to pay off the arrears, if you are able to.
 They must consider any reasonable request from you to change when or how you pay.
 Your mortgage lender should only start court action as a last resort, if all other attempts to collect the arrears have got nowhere.